 AG7 As an example of applying paragraph AG6, an entity may determine, on the basis of historical experience, that one of the main causes of default on credit card loans is the death of the borrower.
 The entity may observe that the death rate is unchanged from one year to the next.
 Nevertheless, some of the borrowers in the entity's group of credit card loans may have died in that year, indicating that an impairment loss has occurred on those loans, even if, at the year-end, the entity is not yet aware which specific borrowers have died.
-It would be appropriate, for an impairment loss to be recognised for these 'incurred but not reported' losses.
-However, it would not be appropriate to recognise an impairment loss for deaths that are expected to occur in a future Period, because the necessary loss event (the death of .the borrower) has not yet occurred.
+It would be appropriate for an impairment loss to be recognised for these 'incurred but not reported' losses.
+However, it would not be appropriate to recognise an impairment loss for deaths that are expected to occur in a future period, because the necessary loss event (the death of the borrower) has not yet occurred.

-AG8 When using historical loss rates in estimating future cash flows, it is important that information about historical loss rates is applied to groups that are defined in a manner consistent with the groups for which the historical loss rates were observed.
-Therefore, the method used should enable each group to be associated with information about Past loss experience in group of assets with similar credit risk characteristics and relevant observable data that reflect current conditions.
+AG8 When using historical loss rates in estimating future cash it is important flows. information about historical loss rates is applied to groups that are defined in a manner consistent with the groups for which the historical observed. rates were loss Therefore, the method used should enable each group to be associated with information about past loss experience in groups of assets with similar credit risk characteristics and relevant observable data that reflect current conditions.

-AG9 Formula-based approaches or statistical methods may be used to determine impairment losses in a group of financial assets (e.g. for

-smaller balance loans) as long as they

-are consistent with the requirements in

-Paragraphs 5-7 and AG4-AG8.
-Any

-model used would incorporate the

-effect of the time value of money,

-consider the cash flows for all of the

-remaining life of an asset (not only the

-next year), consider the age of the

-loans within the Portfolio and not give

-rise to an impairment loss on initial

-recognition of a financial asset
+AG9 Formula-based approaches or statistical methods may be used to determine impairment losses in a group of financial assets (eg for smaller balance loans) as long as they are consistent with the requirements in paragraphs 5-7 and AG4-AG8.
+Any model used would incorporate the effect of the time value of money, consider the cash flows for all of the remaining life of an asset (not only the next year), consider the age of the loans within the portfolio and not give rise to an impairment loss on initial recognition of a financial asset.

-Non Optional: The Carve out is non optional
+Non-Optional: The carve-out is not optional.